tenqz/graburl/README.md

 ### Usage

-Pass a url to the graburl binary as an argument
+Pass an url to the graburl binary as an argument

 ```text
 graburl https://github.com/tenqz/graburl